These easy and healthy banana pancakes taste just like banana bread in a whole wheat pancake form! They freeze well and will make mornings delicious!

 - On top of wet ingredients, add dry ingredients.
 Toss them together a bit before stirring them into the wet ingredients.
 Stir until combined, do not overmix.

 - Heat a griddle over medium heat (oil lightly if your griddle needs it).
-Pour about 1/4 cup of pancake batter onto hot pan and cook until bubbles form and stay on surface of batter (2-3 minutes).
+Pour about ¼ cup of pancake batter onto hot pan and cook until bubbles form and stay on surface of batter (2 to 3 minutes).
 Flip and cook until golden brown.
-Continue until all batter is used up.
+Continue until all batter is used up (makes about 28, depending on size).

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.